fbpx

 1. Context is 🔑

 Are you a global brand?
 It’s imperative that you be mindful of cultural differences while running a social media campaign or sending out a tweet.
-What’s a normal emoji to you could carry a different cultural connotation in another country.
+What’s a perfectly harmless emoji to you could carry a different cultural connotation in another country.

 It’s not just cultures you must be aware of while using emojis.
 Generational differences matter as well, as we discussed early on in this guide.

-In essence, the next time you’re targeting an emoji-laden ad, be mindful of the different connotations emojis carry across generations and cultures.
+In essence, the next time you’re designing an emoji-laden ad, be mindful of the different connotations emojis carry across generations and cultures.

 2. A 🍑 isn’t a peach